Evaluating the Effectiveness of Personalized Medicine with Software: Methods

-Our method depends on two inputs: access to RCT data and a prespecified model $f$ for the population approximation of the true response surfaces.
-We use the RCT data to estimate parameters of the model $f$, denoted $\fhat$, which permits us, in turn, to construct an estimated decision rule $\dhat$ and an estimate of the improved outcomes future subjects will experience (explained in Section~\ref{subsec:I_scores}).
-We also rely on the RCT design to justify viewing the interventions as manipulable in practice.
-Were the interventions not manipulable, there would be no point in providing the practitioner with information about which interventions should be offered to which patients.
-We require that $f$ be specified before looking at the data to avoid the overfitting that can result from data snooping and the pernicious inferential problems that can follow from model selection \citep{Berk2013b}.
+Our method depends on two inputs (1) access to RCT data and (2) either a prespecified parametric model $f(\x, A, \thetavec)$ for the population approximation of the true response surfaces or an explicit $d$ function.
+If we prespecified $f$, we then use the RCT data to estimate parameters of the model $\hat{\thetavec}$, and the estimates are embedded in the estimated model, $\fhat$.
+This model estimate permits us, in turn, to construct an estimated decision rule $\dhat$ and an estimate of the improved outcomes future subjects will experience (explained later in Section~\ref{subsec:I_scores}).
+We assume that the model $f$ is specified before looking at the data. \qu{Data snooping} (running our method, checking the $p$-value, changing the model $f$ and running again) fosters overfitting and can introduce serious estimation bias, invalidating confidence intervals and statistical tests \citep{Berk2013b}.\\